 For an example of less conventional-seeming classes being part of a great tank build look no farther than the wizard and sorcerer.
 They offer up a ton of great options for tanks as part of a multiclass build.
 Spells like Shield can lend themselves to being excellent defensive cooldowns when you find yourself needing some extra survivability in a pinch!

-There are classes and archetypes that can create a perfect tank right out of the box.
+Some classes and archetypes can create a perfect tank right out of the box.
 There are also plenty of ways to tweak and tinker with a build to make something unique and feasible.
 As long as it has health and/or AC, as well as some solid ways of drawing the enemy’s attention, you’re going to do just fine.

 Enticing the Enemy to Hit You